PostHog/posthog.com/contents/blog/vc-or-bootstrap.md

 The fact we have plenty of runway, can pay everyone well, and have great people that ship stuff, means we have _more_ control than a bootstrapped startup that _must_ generate revenue or go out of business.

-Of course, this can easily result in a lack of discipline, but it helped us get an open source project off the ground first, before focussing on revenue last summer.
+Of course, this can easily result in a lack of discipline, but it helped us get an open source project off the ground first, before focusing on revenue last summer.

 ## Myth #3: Fundraising is a drag